Eigenvalue analysis of the Lax operator for the one-dimensional cubic nonlinear defocusing Schr\"odinger equation

-That is, the second component $\Psi_2$ solves the spectral problem for the free Schr\"odinger operator $-\d_{xx}$ with the spectral parameter $\lambda^2-1$, and the first component $\Psi_1$ is given by $\frac{1}{\lambda-1}i\d_x\Psi_2$.
+That is, the second component $\Psi_2$ solves the spectral problem for the free Schr\"odinger operator $-\d_{xx}$ with the spectral parameter $(\lambda^2-1)$, and the first component $\Psi_1$ is given by $\frac{1}{\lambda-1}i\d_x\Psi_2$.

-By a similar argument or by the symmetry property \eqref{symmetry}, if $\lambda\neq-1$, then the above spectral problem reads as where the first component $\Psi_1$ solves the spectral problem for the free Schr\"odinger operator $-\d_{xx}$ with the spectral parameter $\lambda^2-1$, and the second component $\Psi_2$ is given by $\frac{1}{\lambda+1}i\d_x\Psi_1$.
+By a similar argument or by the symmetry property \eqref{symmetry}, if $\lambda\neq-1$, then the spectral problem \eqref{cL,lambda} reads i.e. the first component $\Psi_1$ solves the spectral problem for the free Schr\"odinger operator $-\d_{xx}$ with the spectral parameter $(\lambda^2-1)$, and the second component $\Psi_2$ is given by $\frac{1}{\lambda+1}i\d_x\Psi_1$.